Meaning and Origin

 When explained, it amounts to, in Dicey’s own words:

 “……every official, from the Prime Minister down to a constable or a collector of taxes, is under the same responsibility for every act done without legal justification as any other citizen.
 The reports abound with cases in which officials have been brought before the courts, and made, in their personal capacity, liable to punishment or to payment of damages, for acts done in their official character but in excess of their lawful authority.
 [Appointed government officials and politicians, alike] ….
 And all subordinates, though carrying out the commands of their official superiors, are as responsible for any act which the law does not authorize as is any private and unofficial person.”2

-Criticisms: Dicey’s concept has been criticized because of the predominance of ordinary laws and absence of arbitrary power.
-Discretionary power is a must when it comes to application of laws by the governmental agencies like impartial and independent tribunals.3 Due to these limitations the rule of law still remains a cardinal principle of every democratic government.
-It is true that delegated legislation and administrative jurisdiction are both the worst enemies of rule of law.
-The development of delegated legislation and administrative justice, however are not only inevitable, but also, with proper modification and safeguards, desirable.
+Dicey’s concept has been criticized because of the predominance of ordinary laws and the absence of arbitrary power.
+Discretionary power is a must when it comes to the application of laws by governmental agencies like impartial and independent tribunals.3 Due to these limitations, the rule of law still remains a cardinal principle of every democratic government.
+It is true that delegated legislation and administrative jurisdiction are both the worst enemies of the rule of law.
+The development of delegated legislation and administrative justice, however, are not only inevitable but also, with proper modification and safeguards, desirable.